TrevorPilley/phone-number-parser/README.md

 - 01 and 07 numbers are supported.
 - 01 numbers are geographically assigned so the geographic area is included.
 - The `IsDataOnly`, `IsPager` and `IsVirtual` properties are not currently set for Guernsey mobile numbers.

+### Hong Kong

+- 2, 3, 5, 6, 7, 8 and 9 numbers are supported.
+- Hong Kong no longer uses area codes so "land line" numbers are always non-geographic.
+- Sets the `IsVirtual` property as appropriate for mobile phone numbers.
+- The `IsDataOnly` and `IsPager` properties are not currently set for Hong Kong mobile numbers.
+- Hong Kong does not use a trunk prefix.
+- Sets the `IsFreephone` property for non-geographical phone numbers which are freephone numbers (e.g. 800 through 809).

 ### Ireland